BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 [§10.1](10_1_Creating_Secrets_from_the_Command_Line/#use-seedtool) for
 how to do so.

-To start with, we should fingerprint the master key derived from that seed.
+To start with, you should fingerprint the master key derived from that seed.
 Though this isn't technically required for Bitcoin Core descriptors, it nonetheless can be used in the future as metadata that will tell us what seed was used to create certain descriptors.
-We can fingerprint a seed with `keytool`.

-With `keytool` you're going to input your seed with `--seed` and then ask for a certain type of output, in this case, `master-key-fingerprint`.
+When using `keytool` you're going to input your seed with `--seed` and then ask for a certain type of output, in this case, `master-key-fingerprint`.